pgjdbc/pgjdbc/docs/content/documentation/use.md

 >
 > Prior to Java 1.6, the driver had to be loaded by the application - either by calling `Class.forName("org.postgresql.Driver");` or by passing the driver class name as a JVM parameter `java -Djdbc.drivers=org.postgresql.Driver example.ImageViewer`

-These older methods of loading the driver are still supported but they are no longer necessary.
+These older methods of loading the driver are still supported, but they are no longer necessary.

 ## Connecting to the Database